BeAPI/bea-media-analytics/README.md

 On media delete, if it has usages (based on indexed contents), a warning will prompt to confirm the media deletion.

 ![Prompt on media delete](.wordpress.org/screenshot-4.png)

+### Third party support

+This plugin has third party support with following plugins :

+* [Content Sync Fusion](https://github.com/BeAPI/bea-content-sync-fusion) : the usage counter will now consider synced sites to reveal how many times a media has been used across all synchronized sites.

 ## More features to come